Remote and Flexible Learning – Information for Families

 - Any child with a disability

-Parents and carers who require their child to attend on-site school supervision will need to complete an on-site attendance application form in the week prior to their child attending
+Parents and carers who require their child to attend on-site school supervision will need to complete an on-site attendance application form the week prior to their child attending on-site.

-• Remote teaching and learning programs are in place from Thursday 6 August for Term 3 to enable all students to participate in schooling.
+• Remote teaching and learning programs are in place from Monday May 31 to enable all students to participate in schooling.

 • BSE will continue to offer on-site supervision for students whose parents are essential service providers and vulnerable students during regular school operating hours.